LeonardoSpi/final_assignment_solution/Readme.md

 The user_interface interact with the user, based on the user input it will call for three different services to provide random target, picked target and wall follower mode.
 The only publisher relation that the user_interface has is to grant stanby mode, which is implemented by setting velocities to 0 in the cmd_vel topic.

 The behavior_server waits for two services call and interact with move_base node by publishing into move_base/goal to set goals or move_base/cancel to cancel the goals.
+The algorithm uses the info published by map_odom_transform node (my_tf_echo.cpp) to check if the current robot position is equal to the desired goal.

 The wall_follower node, which has not been developed inside this package, waits for a service call to activate wall_follower mode.